Inflation -- who cares? Monetary Policy in Times of Low Attention: Introduction

-\paragraph{Road Map} The remainder of the paper is organized as follows.
-I derive the limited-attention model of inflation expectations in Section \ref{sec:theory}.
-The empirical strategy, description of the data and the empirical results are presented in Section \ref{sec:data}.
-In Section \ref{sec:nkm}, I show how limited attention can lead to inflation-attention traps, before I then study the optimal policy in Section \ref{sec:omp}.
+\paragraph{Outline.} The rest of the paper is structured as follows.
+The empirical strategy to quantify attention, the description of the data and the empirical results are presented in Section \ref{sec:data}.
+In Section \ref{sec:nkm}, I show how limited attention can lead to inflation-attention traps, before I then study optimal policy in Section \ref{sec:omp}.
 Section \ref{sec:conclusion} concludes.
+An online appendix provides all the derivations, several extensions and robustness checks.